-Deadheading for Pollinators: Prolonging the Bloom
+Deadheading for Pollinators: Prolonging the Bloom in your Habitat Garden

 The goal was to create an easy, low input maintenance system that would work with nature rather than against it.
 It also had to encourage pollinators for as much of the year as possible and look beautiful all at the same time.
 Besides our perennial plant choices we also included some great annual flowers, water dishes, debris and log piles to provide habitat and nourishment all year long.

 Here's what we found, if we clipped back one or two plants out of every grouping towards the end of their bloom time we minimized the bare soil.
 In fact, we created just enough space for other emerging plants to fill in.
 Now we did this to a different few plants each time we went in to do other maintenance (weeding, watering etc), every 10 days or so from late spring until fall and It worked amazingly well.
 We had found a way to control the spacing of the plants in the bed while keeping the area acceptably tidy (clearing edges, pathways and view corridors) without losing the wild forms and feeling that we were looking for.
 We had also encouraged a continuous cycle of blooms and debris for pollinator food and habitat throughout the entire season (as well as aiding soil and other wildlife health to boot).

 There are some perennials that we found that are especially well adapted to this kind of regular selective pruning.
 They became our favourites not only because the pollinators loved them, but because they were also quick to regenerate and bloomed over and over again all season long.
 Each of the perennials listed may require slightly different methods of pruning.
 Some we cut right back to the soil, leaving only the newest stems that are just breaking from the crown intact.
 Others require cutting back to a convenient node and still others may just get their seedheads removed to encourage new buds.
 It's best to do a little research into the plants that you choose (www.missouribotanicalgarden.org has great plant finder section for getting useful info) or if you enjoy a bit of a challenge, experiment with each of them and see which technique you prefer.
 And as always, plant what suits your gardens own individual soil, climate and exposure conditions.
 We also encourage biodiversity, so consider these plants as a foundation to build on, add whatever great annuals, bulbs and other perennials in as you please for added structure and feeling and build a garden that suits both you and our pollinator friends.

 Echinacea pallida 'Hula Dancer' (pale purple cone flower)